Martin PoderVarsity Head Coach, Quarterback Coach

 On March 2nd, 2018, Martin Poder was named the Head Football Coach at Brecksville-Broadview Heights after a historic five year period as Stow-Munroe Falls Offensive Coordinator/Quarterbacks Coach.
-The 2019 season will be Poder’s second season as the Head Football Coach at BBHHS.
+The 2019 season will be Poder’s third season as the Head Football Coach at BBHHS.
 In Poder’s second year (2019) at the helm, The Bees had an impressive turnaround that saw the program go from 0-10 to 7-4, winning a share of the Suburban League National Conference Title and qualifying for the OHSAA Playoffs.
 It marked the first time since 2016 that The Bees returned to the playoffs.
 The 2020 campaign once again saw The Bees qualify for the state playoffs, earning a bye week, and winning 2 playoff games before losing to Avon in the Regional Semi-Final game.

 Prior to BBH, Poder was part of a coaching staff that helped Head Coach Mark Nori turn around a Bulldog Program that had not had a playoff appearance in 18 years prior to the 2013 season.
 Over the course of the next 5 seasons, the Bulldogs were one of the more successful Division 1 programs in Northeast Ohio, compiling an overall record of 49-10, 3 league championships (2 Suburban League-National Division), and 4 playoff appearances.
 During the 2015 season, Stow had the best record in school history going undefeated in the regular season (10-0) with a 13-1 overall record.
 Their only loss that season came at the hands of the eventual Division 1 state champion, Saint Edward High School in the State Final Four.